 10. Hsi Lai Temple Cafeteria

-If you’re looking for a truly unique experience, you can find delicious vegan cuisine at the.
+If you’re looking for a truly unique experience, you can find delicious vegan cuisine at the Hsi Lai Temple.
 Located in Hacienda Heights, this temple is a short drive from East Los Angeles.
 The Vegetarian Buffet is open from 11:30am to 1:30pm on weekdays, and later on weekends.

-Here you can enjoy authenticsuch as white turnip stewed with shiitake mushrooms.
+Here you can enjoy authentic vegetarian Chinese dishes such as white turnip stewed with shiitake mushrooms.
 While the presentation is simple, the menu keeps up with all the best vegetarian restaurants Los Angeles has to offer.
 It’s important to keep in mind that this temple has a few simple rules for all visitors.
 For example, photos aren’t allowed inside the buildings.

 12. Native Foods